wangshuaiszo/markdown-css-themes/README.md

 ### Contributing

-Go ahead and fork, make a copy of the index.html and add/edit a css, throw them in a jsfiddle, and send a pull request along with the jsfiddle link so I can review them.
+Go ahead and fork, all pull requests are welcome, and are accepted if they're broadly useful.

+Thank you.